dware64/techguy/index.md

+title: Welcome to Mr. Ware's homepage!
+description: Feel free to bookmark this to keep an eye on my project updates!

 ## Darol Ware

 You can use the [editor on GitHub](https://github.com/dware64/techguy/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.